Piyawanno/Gaimon/document/DesignByCoding.md

 option, if the design is directly implemented in the code and directly tested.

-In the Design by Coding, software is testing is equivalent to design testing.
+In the Design by Coding, software testing is equivalent to design testing.
 The automated testing or unit testing can be applied but not obligated to.
 Gaimon provides tools for unit testing as well as functional testing.
 In the Gaimon project, we prefer the functional testing over the unit testing